Hatch-22 - Simple Ship Doors

 - Effective: Once you place the hatches you want, the game will use that layout and just connect any unconnected habs.

-- No Patches: Hatch-22 does not require compatibility patches for other hab mods like Falkland, Lambent, Stroud Premium, and (my favorite) Graf's.
+- No Patches*: Hatch-22 does not require compatibility patches for other hab mods like Falkland, Lambent, Stroud Premium, and (my favorite) Graf's. *Although mod patches are not required, some mods may work better if they've made some compatibility adjustments to work well with Hatch-22.
+A patch is necessary to make Hatch-22 work with the new double-decker habs added by Terran Armada.

 - Lightweight: Hatch-22 is a Light Master.
 It only adds four types of markers.
 It works in tandem with the base game’s algorithm, not instead of it.